dcousens/learn-io.rs/README.md

 # echo.rs demo
-A `std` library only TCP server/client demonstration in Rust.
+A `std` library demonstration of IO patterns in Rust.

 WARNING: This is a work in progress!
 It is not idiomatic rust.
 It's a learning exercise.